 Nevertheless, other telltale signs may indicate that one or more pieces of spyware software have made it into your system.
 These rarely operate alone on your computer, meaning that your device will have multiple infections.
 In this case, users will at times notice a degradation in the system’s performance such as a high CPU activity, disk usage, or inexplicable network traffic.

-Common Types of Spyware
+What are the Common Types of Spyware?

 Usually, the functionality of any given spyware depends on the intentions of its creator.
 Here are four examples of the most common types of spyware.

 Keyloggers – Also known as system monitors, keyloggers are designed to record your computer’s activity, including keystrokes, search history, email activity, chat room communications, websites accessed, system credentials, etc. More sophisticated examples can also collect documents going through printers.